seminmotion/AthleteAI/README.md

 # 🏋️ AthleteAI - Fitness & Motivation

-AthleteAI is a Telegram and Twitter bot designed to provide personalized fitness and nutrition plans, user profile tracking, and daily motivation.
+AthleteAI is a Telegram and Twitter AI designed to provide personalized fitness and nutrition plans, user profile tracking, and daily motivation.
 Whether you're looking for workout guidance, dietary recommendations, or just a boost of inspiration, AthleteAI has you covered!

 ---